INTRODUCTION

 3. The pitcher must pitch from a distance no greater than fifty-five (55) feet from the back point of home plate.

-5. The pitching screen cannot be moved once the defensive inning has started (see game rules for additional details).
+5. The pitching screen cannot be moved once the defensive inning has started.

-The home team manager for the first game shall be responsible for setting up the field and providing all necessary equipment, including one new ball and one other “usable” back-up ball.
-The visiting team shall provide the balls for the second game.”
+The home team manager for the first game shall be responsible for setting up the field and providing all necessary equipment, including two new balls.
+The visiting team shall provide two new balls for the second game.
+Only used balls from previous games may be used as additional “usable” back-up balls.

-1. A white and a separate orange base are utilized at first base.
-A minimum of twelve (12) inches is to separate the two bases (Note: The use of the “combined” white and orange bags is, therefore, prohibited).
+1. A white base and separate orange base are preferred for first base.
+In this case, a minimum of twelve (12) inches is to separate the two bases.
+The use of the “combined” white and orange base is permitted if already part of a team’s equipment inventory.
+New teams should purchase the preferred separate white and orange bases.

-2. The white and orange bases should be as similar as possible in thickness and density to provide for the safety of players.
+2. The white and orange bases should be identical or near identical in thickness and density as possible to provide for the safety and prevent injury of players.

 1. Games can be cancelled by the game umpire(s) or by mutual agreement of the game managers should conditions be deemed unplayable.